triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

-We can see here that men are about three times as likely to be searched as women, but that for each gender the same standard of evidence is used, since roughly 80% of searches for both result in contraband being found.
-The implication here is men are searched and caught with contraband more often than women, but it is unclear whether there is any gender discrimination in deciding who to search.
+We can see here that men are three times as likely to be searched as women, and 80% of searches for both genders resulted in contraband being found.
+The data shows that men are searched and caught with contraband more often than women, but it is unclear whether there is any gender discrimination in deciding who to search since the hit rate is equal.

-### Compare Search Stats By Age
+#### 3.3 - Compare Search Stats By Age

 We can split the dataset into age buckets and perform the same analysis.